 And investing in diversity and inclusion is a business, social and cultural imperative.

 You’ve probably seen studies and reports that highlight the benefits of employing diverse teams.
 But this also extends to diverse leadership.

 The most diverse companies and businesses are more likely to outperform less diverse peers on profitability and output.
 A 2019 McKinsey report How inclusion matters found that top-quartile companies outperformed those in the fourth quartile by 36% in profitability.

 Additionally, a study by the Boston Consulting Group shows that companies that have more diverse management teams have 19% higher revenue due to innovation.
-These findings are huge for tech companies, start-ups, and industry where innovation is the key to growth.
+These findings are huge for tech companies, startups, and industries where innovation is the key to growth.
 It shows that diversity is not just a metric to be strived for but an integral part of a successful revenue-generating business.

 It’s a good call for businesses and, ethically, it is the right thing to do.